Technology earnings boost Wall Street

 | NEW YORK

-NEW YORK U.S. stocks rose on Thursday for a third straight day, with the S&P 500 at a 2-1/2 month high, as earnings from technology companies and expectations for more monetary stimulus outweighed weak economic data.
+NEW YORK Stocks rose on Thursday for a third straight day, with the S&P 500 at a 2-1/2 month high, as earnings from technology companies and expectations for more monetary stimulus outweighed weak economic data.

 So far in this earnings season a majority of companies have beaten analysts' lowered expectations.
-In the latest boost, IBM raised its full-year outlook, eBay's profit beat forecasts and Qualcomm said its expects a "strong December quarter."
+In the latest boost, IBM (IBM.N) raised its full-year outlook, eBay's (EBAY.O) profit beat forecasts and Qualcomm (QCOM.O) said it expects a "strong December quarter."

 "Europe has been quiet and earnings news, while not earth-shattering, is slightly better than expected," said Fred Dickson, chief market strategist at D.A.
 Davidson & Co. in Lake Oswego, Oregon.
 "A trading range environment is how we see it."

-Weak manufacturing and employment data as well as falling revenue at investment bank Morgan Stanley, which sent its shares down more than 5 percent, capped gains in the wider market.
-The S&P financial index fell 1 percent.
+Weak manufacturing and employment data as well as falling revenue at investment bank Morgan Stanley (MS.N), which sent its shares down more than 5 percent, capped gains in the wider market.
+The S&P financial index .GSPF fell 1 percent.

 Even so, expectations that the Federal Reserve will soon step up stimulus efforts have helped the market shake off bad news.
 Fed Chairman Ben Bernanke said this week that the U.S. central bank would act if the outlook worsened.